Join Here | Log In

 Serotonin is often thought of as a happy neurotransmitter and is linked to feelings of well-being.
 (Serotonin does many things in the body and is not just in the brain.
 But here, I’m just focusing on its role as a brain neurotransmitter.)

-Tons of research exists showing links between serotonin and depression.
-To sum up the research: depression and serotonin seem linked somehow.
-Yep, pretty wishy-washy for decades of research.
+Tons of research exists showing links between serotonin and depression; however, it isn’t fully understood how and why depression is linked to serotonin.
+(Yep, pretty wishy-washy for decades of research.)
 Again, it doesn’t seem like there are simple answers here, such as simply increasing serotonin to cure depression.

 Whole books could be (and have been) written on serotonin and depression.
 Instead of getting too deep into the weeds here, I’m going to dive into one specific serotonin receptor…